 Large Programs are proposals with an estimated execution time of greater than 50 hours on the 12-m Array (with or without accompanying ACA time) or 150 hours on the 7-m Array in stand-alone mode.
-Large Programs should not involve time-critical or ToO observations, and may not include full polarization measurements, Solar observations, VLBI, Phased Array mode, or Astrometric observations (see Section A.9.5 for more information on Astrometric observations).
+Large Programs should not involve time-critical or ToO observations, and may not include full polarization measurements, solar observations, VLBI, Phased Array mode, Astrometric observations (see Section A.9.5) or observations requiring band-to-band calibration or bandwidth switching calibration (see Section A.9.6).
+Large Programs may fill up to 33% of the available time for a given LST range in the 12-m Array configurations C-9 and C-10 and up to 50% of the time in the remaining Cycle 9 configurations (i.e., the ACA and C-1 through C-8).
+Section 4.3.3 shows the configuration schedule and time available per configuration.

-A Large Program proposal should address strategic scientific issues that will lead to a major advance or breakthrough in the field, be a coherent science project, not reproducible by a combination of Regular proposals, lead to high level archival data products, and contain a solid management plan ensuring an efficient utilization of the data, including analysis and organization of the efforts.
+A Large Program proposal should address strategic scientific issues that will lead to a major advance or breakthrough in the field, be a coherent science project and not reproducible by a combination of Regular proposals, lead to value-added data products, and contain a solid management plan ensuring an efficient utilization of the data.
 Consequently, the proposal team should not submit one or more Regular proposals for the same observations in parallel with a Large Program.
 In such a case, the Regular proposals would not be considered.
 Further details are available in the Knowledgebase article "Are there policies specific to Large Programs?".

-The program teams are expected to deliver their proposed data products and documentation describing the data products to ALMA within one year of the final delivery of calibrated products.
-The data products and documents will be made available to the community at large.
+Large Program teams are expected to deliver their proposed value-added data products and documentation describing the data products to ALMA within one year of the final delivery of calibrated products.
+The value-added data products and documents will be made available to the community at large.
 The Science Portal contains a document describing the standards for Large Program enhanced products to ensure their proper ingestion into the ALMA Science Archive.